tomas-fryza/vhdl-course/lab5-counter/README.md

    library ieee;
        use ieee.std_logic_1164.all;
        use ieee.std_logic_unsigned.all; -- Package for arithmetic operations with std_logic_vector
-       use ieee.math_real.all; -- To calculate the number of bits needed to represent a number
+       use ieee.math_real.all; -- To calculate the number of bits needed to represent an integer

    ...
    architecture behavioral of clock_enable is